coq/coq/doc/sphinx/language/extensions/evars.rst

    :n:`@term`\s may use :gdef:`holes <hole>`, denoted by :n:`_`, for purposes such as:

    * Omitting redundant subterms.
-Redundant subterms that Coq is able to infer can be replaced with :n:`_`.
+Redundant subterms that Rocq is able to infer can be replaced with :n:`_`.
 For example HELP ME HERE.
    * Indicating where existential variables should be created in e* tactics such as :tacn:`assert`.